 In most small shops, cast iron bandsaws commonly had a resaw height that reached 6″, but could reach 12″ due to the riser block quality.
 Since these have a motor that’s only rated to reach a level of 1 horsepower, cast iron models cannot resaw hardwood measuring 12″, which limits your woodworking abilities.

 Nowadays, most people opt out to choose one that includes a frame design that’s made entirely made of welded-steel.
-These kinds of bandsaws contain motors with higher rated horsepower levels when compared to the motor of cast iron bandsaws.
-In fact, most woodworkers suggest buying this type of saw that comes with at least a 2 HP motor.
+These kinds of bandsaws contain motors with higher-rated horsepower levels when compared to the motor of cast iron bandsaws.
+Most woodworkers suggest buying this type of saw that comes with at least a 2 HP motor.

 For those who choose a steel frame model, it will come with cast iron wheels, which can create a flywheel effect to result in cuts that are both steady and reliable.